 Puberty marked a major turning point for all the women and girls in the study, and their decisions at puberty shaped their lives.
 Those in the third sequence—who stayed in school longer—had a higher age at marriage.
 In contrast, those who left school and worked—in low-paid, informal jobs—didn’t necessarily delay marriage.
 Whether the girls continued in school or not strongly depended on the local availability of secondary schools and government scholarship programs.

 Notably, all three life trajectories ended in marriage, regardless of whether the girls and young women wanted it.
 As the authors put it, “This study clearly reveals that marriage is a non-negotiable last stage in the life cycle of young women in reproductive age.”

 In my view, this is perhaps the most troubling aspect of global discussions about early and child marriage today: the inordinate focus on age and delaying age at marriage, rather than girls’ agency and consent.
 It makes me wonder, are we missing the forest for the trees?
 Decisions about marriage still do not lie with girls themselves, and addressing this challenge may be the next frontier in the struggle for the rights of women and girls.

 *This research study, authored by Kalpana Kannabiran, Sujit Kumar Mishra and S. Surapa Raju, was a collaboration between Asmita Resource Centre for Women and Centre for Social Development, Hyderabad.
 The study was carried out with support from the government of Telangana and American Jewish World Service.
 To request a copy of the full report, contact AJWS’s Strategic Learning, Research and Evaluation division: Esther Lee, email@example.com.

 Manjima Bhattacharjya, PhD, is a sociologist and feminist activist based in Mumbai.
-She is a research consultant for AJWS.
+She is a senior program advisor for AJWS.